ahgamut/superconfigure/config/README.md

 To build `bash` with Cosmopolitan Libc, we need to go through the following steps:

 1. Download `bash` source
+2. verify checksum of the downloaded source
-2. (possibly) Patch the source code to enable building with Cosmopolitan Libc
+3. (possibly) Patch the source code to enable building with Cosmopolitan Libc
-3. Confirm the dependencies for `bash` (`ncurses` and `readline`) have been installed
+4. Confirm the dependencies for `bash` (`ncurses` and `readline`) have been installed
-4. Configure, build, install for `x86_64`
+5. Configure, build, install for `x86_64`
-5. Configure, build, install for `aarch64`
+6. Configure, build, install for `aarch64`
-6. Use Cosmopolitan Libc's `apelink` to combine the `x86_64` and `aarch64` debug binaries to build a fat binary, and add necessary zip store assets.
+7. Use Cosmopolitan Libc's `apelink` to combine the `x86_64` and `aarch64` debug binaries to build a fat binary, and add necessary zip store assets.
-7. now we should have a `bash` in `results/bin`
+8. now we should have a `bash` in `results/bin`

-These steps need to occur in a specific order: 1, 2, 3, (4, 5 can occur
+These steps need to occur in a specific order: 1, 2, 3, 4, (5, 6 can occur
-simultaneously), and then 6.
+simultaneously), and then 7.
 We enforce this order via Makefile dependencies.
 Thus the build steps for `bash`, expressed graphically, would look like:

 ![](./bash-deps.svg)